brikteknologier/seraph-resource/README.md

 **options**

+* `relRoutes`: (defaults to false) - add routes that expose the ability to create, read and update relationships to and from the model.
+This is turned off by default because there is no easy way to consistently control access to the nodes being modified, and because it can create some security loopholes.
+If this is not a concern for your usecase, you can turn it on.
+The routes that are added are listed in the 'default actions' section below as 'rel:read', 'rel:nodes', and 'rel:create'.
 * `strictContentType`: (defaults to true) - only accept `application/json`
   content types.
 If set to false, more abstract content types such as formdata will be parsed by [connect-bodyParser](http://www.senchalabs.org/connect/middleware-bodyParser.html) as well.